MatthewKaes/CrystalClear/README.md

 ###Resource Acquisition Is Initialization

 Variables have function scooping rather than standard scooping techniques making it so variables are easy to construct and destruct.
-Rather than standard garbage collection variables are compiled to know their lifetime using clarity filters so they are only cleaned up when dynamic data reaches it's lifetime.
-Dynamic data is always created when it's aquired and cleaned up only when necessary to minimize the footprint of memory management on the program.
+Rather than standard garbage collection variables are compiled to know their lifetime using clarity filters so they are only cleaned up when dynamic data reaches its lifetime.
+Dynamic data is always created when it's acquired and cleaned up only when necessary to minimize the footprint of memory management on the program.

 ##The "Clear"